 The trail consists of: 7 looped trails covering distances of 2-12km, 5 point-to-point trails covering distances of 7-21km, with several walking bridges that cross brooks and streams.
 29km of costal trails, 6km of river valleys, 3km along the shoreline.
 The Cape George Lighthouse is within walking distance.
 Trail heads are located at Cape George Day Park, Cape George Heritage School, and Ballantyne’s Cove Wharf.
 Maps are provided at all trail heads but are not necessary as the trail is lettered and at each intersection there is a map to guide you.
 There is something for everyone!

-CAPE GEORGE FAMILY HIKE-A-THON on Saturday, 22 August from 10AM - 1PM.
+CAPE GEORGE FAMILY HIKE-A-THON will be held on Saturday, 20 August from 10AM - 1PM.
 Register at the Heritage School on Highway 337.
 Pledges and donations gratefully accepted!
 Prizes and food services available.
 Come and enjoy the beauty of the area on your choice of 37 km of groomed trails!
-Rain date Sunday, 23 August.
+Rain date Sunday, 21 August.